-Ordinance IV.9 - The Fellowship Fund for Law (F03520) (to support the Brenda Hale Fellowship)
+Ordinance IV.9 - The Fellowship Fund for Law (to support the Brenda Hale, and Sheila Lesley Fellowships)

-- The Fellowship Fund for Law was established by a fundraising appeal commencing in 2008, to promote the teaching of undergraduates in Law at Girton College. - 2) The Fund shall be a permanent capital fund within the College's Amalgamated Trust Funds. - 3) The income from the Fund will be used to support the cost of a teaching Fellowship, to be known as the Brenda Hale Fellowship in Law, for as long as there is a requirement for teaching in this field and students who wish to study it at Girton. - 4) Council may additionally from time to time approve grants from the income of the fund to support the research expenses of the Brenda Hale Fellow within the usual College limits. - 5) Should there, in any year, be surplus income from the Fund after the costs of the Fellowship have been met, this surplus may at Council's discretion be used: - a) to augment the capital of the Fund as at I July following; or - b) otherwise as permitted under the College's Statutes. - 6) If the Fellowship lapses with no prospect of renewal, then at Council's discretion the income of the Fund may be used to: - a) support other activities in the field of Law; - b) to support a teaching post in kindred disciplines so as to uphold Girton's tradition of responsible scholarship.
+- 1) The Fellowship Fund for Law was established by a fundraising appeal commencing in 2008, to promote the teaching of undergraduates in Law at Girton College. - 2) The Fund shall be a permanent capital fund within the College's Amalgamated Trust Funds. - 3) The income from the Fund will be used to support the cost of teaching Fellowships in Law, for as long as there is a requirement for teaching in this field and students who wish to study it at Girton. - 4) The following named Fellowships have been funded by donations to the Fellowship Fund for Law. - a) The Brenda Hale Fellowship in Law: The Brenda Hale Fellowship in Law was established in 2005 through the efforts of a former student and was endowed as the result of a fundraising appeal which commenced in 2008. - b) The Sheila Lesley Fellowship in Law: The Sheila Lesley Fellowship in Law was established in 2023 through part of the generous bequest from the estate of Sheila Lesley, who matriculated in 1950 to read Natural Sciences. - 5) Council may additionally from time to time approve grants from the income of the fund to support the research expenses of the Brenda Hale and Sheila Lesley Fellows within the usual College limits. - 6) Should there, in any year, be surplus income from the Fund after the costs of the Fellowships have been met, this surplus may at Council's discretion be used: - a) to augment the capital of the Fund as at I July following; or - b) otherwise as permitted under the College's Statutes. - 7) If the Fellowships lapse with no prospect of renewal, then at Council's discretion the income of the Fund may be used to: - a) support other activities in the field of Law; - b) to support a teaching post in kindred disciplines so as to uphold Girton's tradition of responsible scholarship.

-Approved by Council on 22 July 2005 (Brenda Hale Fellowship); amended 1 November 2019, 24 April 2020.
+Approved by Council on 22 July 2005 (Brenda Hale Fellowship); amended 1 November 2019, 24 April 2020, 28 April 2023, 19 May 2023, 6 October 2023.